Policies and procedures

 Who may be selected: Any student who completes a FAFSA may be chosen for verification.

-Student financial assistance must resolve any conflicting information before disbursing financial aid to the student's account.
+Student financial services must resolve any conflicting information before disbursing financial aid to the student's account.
 If an applicant’s financial aid information requires reprocessing, based on the verification process, corrections will be made electronically administered by our office.
 These corrections will generate an updated Student Aid Report (SAR) which will be sent, usually by email, to the student from the ED.
-The Expected Family Contribution (EFC) may change based on the corrections made.
+The Student Aid Index (SAI) may change based on the corrections made.
 If conflicting information is discovered after aid is awarded or disbursed, student financial assistance must resolve the conflicting information.
 If this changes the student's financial aid awarded, the student may be required to repay aid they received in excess of their eligibility.
 All conflicts must be resolved regardless of whether the student was selected for verification or not.

 Timeline and deadlines: